-You don’t want to miss this ‘Christmas Light Spectacular’ and your chance to win $300
+Here is your tour map from HedgeHog Electric to Washington County homes in the ‘Christmas Light Spectacular’; chance to win $300

 FEATURE — It’s that time of year again when residents across Washington County risk life and limb to brighten up their neighorhoods with a little bit – OK, a lot – of Christmas cheer.
 And they want to share it with you.
-You could even win $300 just for going on the tour and snapping pics of your favorite decorations.
+You could even win $300 just for going on the tour and snapping pics of your favorite decorations featured on the tour.

 HedgeHog Electric is pleased to present the “2017 St. George Utah Christmas Light Spectacular,” a downloadable map to the best, brightest and most holiday-inspired light displays across the county.